-Education Code Sections: 212.5, 44100, and 66281.5; Government Code Sections: 12940 and 12923:

-Civil Code Section: 51.9; Title 2 Sections: 10500 et seq.; Title 5 Sections:

-59320 et seq.;

-Title VII of the Civil Rights Act of 1964, 42 U.S. Code Annotated Section 2000e
+Education Code Sections: 212.5, 44100, and 66281.5; and 66281.8; Government Code Sections: 12940 and 12923; Civil Code Section: 51.9; Title 2 Sections: 10500 et seq.; Title 5 Sections: 59320 et seq.; Title VII of the Civil Rights Act of 1964, 42 U.S. Code Annotated Section 2000e

-Education Code Sections 212.5, 44100, 66281.5, and 66281.8;

-Government Code Sections 12940 and 12923;

-Civil Code Section 51.9;

-Title 2 Sections 10500 et seq.;

-Title 5 Sections 59320 et seq.;

-Title VII of the Civil Rights Act of 1964, 42 U.S. Code Annotated Section 2000e Note: This procedure is legally required.
+Note: This procedure is legally required.

-The District is committed to providing an academic and work environment free of unlawful harassment.
-This procedure defines sexual harassment, and other forms of harassment on campus and sets AP 3435 Discrimination and Harassment Complaints and Investigations sets forth a procedure for the investigation and resolution of complaints of harassment by or against any students, employees, unpaid interns, or volunteers staff or faculty member or student within the District.
+Definitions The District is committed to providing an academic and work environment free of unlawful harassment.
+This procedure defines sexual harassment and other forms of harassment on campus and sets forth a procedure for the investigation and resolution of complaints of harassment by or against any staff or faculty member or student within the District.